Individual Membership: $20.00

 glass or beveled glass.

-The company also produced cars for hauling freight but were most
+The company also produced cars for hauling freight

-their place and now you can only see them in museums or other
+took their place and now you can only see them in museums or other

 special places where they have been preserved.